Topic: Growth Stocks

 A member of Pat McKeough’s Inner Circle recently had a questions about a “good, albeit boring” dividend stock.
 This company’s products, labelled as “Lantic” in central and eastern Canada, and “Rogers” in the west, include a variety of sugars and syrups.
 The company posted strong revenue and earnings gains in the most recent quarter and its dividend yields a high 6.4%.

 Still, Pat underlines the many hidden risks in the industry as a whole, including high energy costs, weather conditions and labour settlements.
-One positive for Rogers Sugar could be the acquisition of a maple syrup bottler than should offset some of the company’s risk.
+One positive for Rogers Sugar, a Canadian holding company, could be the acquisition of a maple syrup bottler than should offset some of the company’s risk.

 Q: Pat, your thoughts, please, on Rogers Sugar (RSI-T), as a good, albeit boring, dividend yield stock.
 Thanks.